jangorecki/big.data.table/README.md

 # Notes

+If you are stuck with uncollected results from nodes on Rserve connections you can force collect by `lapply(attr(bdt, "rscl"), function(x) try(RS.collect(x), silent=TRUE))`.

-One of the reason why you may not need big.data.table package: [Big RAM is eating big data – Size of datasets used for analytics](http://datascience.la/big-ram-is-eating-big-data-size-of-datasets-used-for-analytics/)
+Interesting finding by Szilard Pafka why you may not even need big.data.table package in future: [Big RAM is eating big data – Size of datasets used for analytics](http://datascience.la/big-ram-is-eating-big-data-size-of-datasets-used-for-analytics/)